SEND Surgeries

 Financial support and benefits

-The money, housing and legal section of the SEND Local Offer has information about a range of issues including finance and benefits advice; and lists organisations that are able to provide support.
+The money, housing and legal section of the Local Offer has a range of information including finance and benefits advice; and lists support organisations.

 You can also find information about Carers Allowance on GOV.UK